International Legion (Ukraine): Recruitment and desertion

 Tensions between several countries and the Ukrainian government have been reported because of Ukraine's recruitment of foreign volunteers, due to breaking local laws and several cases of military personnel deserting their units to travel to Ukraine.
 Citizens of countries with local laws banning service in foreign militaries may face criminal charges upon return to their home country.
 Countries with military personnel that have deserted and traveled to Ukraine include: Belgium, Britain, France (including legionnaires from Ukraine), and South Korea.
 The French Foreign Legion has released individual Ukrainian legionnaires from their contract with the beginning of the 2022 Russian invasion.

 The legion has experienced desertion.
 Contracts for foreign volunteers reportedly have indefinite time frames, meaning that volunteers who leave before the end of the war are deserting.
 It has been reported that the Ukrainian government offers minimal resistance to foreign volunteers who decide to leave.

 A legion member from the Faroe Islands named Bjørn told Euronews that of the recruits that end up at the front, 20% leave after 2–5 missions because they realize that "war is hell".

 Defection

-It was reported in March 2023 that an ex-Legion volunteer named John McIntyre defected to Russia after he was discharged from the legion for bad behavior.
+It was reported in March 2023 that an American ex-Legion volunteer named John McIntyre defected to Russia after he was discharged from the legion for bad behavior.
 He was later used by Russian propaganda "to push pro-Kremlin points that it is the United States who pushed Russia into war in Ukraine".